-While pressing in the Lens Lock, turn the lens to the led (counterclockwise) (The Body Cap is removed in the same way as the lens).
+While pressing in the Lens Lock, turn the lens to the left (counterclockwise).
+(The Body Cap is removed in the same way as the lens).

-Only Fuji X-mount DM lenses (lenses marked "DM" and provided with an Auto Mark [diamond]) can be used on this camera.
+\ Only Fuji X-mount DM lenses (lenses marked ADD"

+and provided with an Auto Mark A) can be used on this camera.